Cornerstone-OnDemand/modelkit/README.md

 - **testable** Models carry their own unit test cases, and unit testing fixtures are available for [pytest](https://docs.pytest.org/en/6.2.x/)
 - **fast to deploy** Models can be served in a single CLI call using [fastapi](https://fastapi.tiangolo.com/)

-In addition, you will fined that `modelkit` is:
+In addition, you will find that `modelkit` is:

 - **simple** Use pip to install `modelkit`, it is just a Python library.
 - **robust** Follow software development best practices: version and test all your configurations and artifacts.